ff14wed/deucalion/README.md

 3. `cd` into `deucalion` and run `cargo build`.
 The DLL will be located in `target/debug/deucalion.dll`.

+> :information_source: A console window will appear when the DLL is running
+> if the DLL is compiled in the debug profile.
+To hide the console window,
+> compile the DLL in the release profile by supplying `--release` to
+> the `cargo build` command.

 ## Basic Usage

 On initialization, Deucalion exposes a